 What constitutes a feel-good movie?
 Simply put, any movie that puts you in a happy state of mind, free of stress.
-Definition aside, we don’t have a genre specific to feel-good movies per se, meaning, the category is mostly genre-agnostic.
-However, we at Cinemaholic, have observed that most of the movies falling under the category of a feel-good movie would be romcoms, animated flicks, chick flicks or those romance-dramas that would end up happily despite the gloomy start.
+Definition aside, we don’t have a genre-specific to feel-good movies per se, meaning, the category is mostly genre-agnostic.
+However, we at The Cinemaholic, have observed that most of the movies falling under the category of a feel-good movie would be romcoms, animated flicks, chick flicks or those romance-dramas that would end up happily despite the gloomy start.
 It is also interesting to note that none of the feel-good movies would classify as action, horror or thriller movies, as mostly they would end in a rather dreary note.
 There is no dearth of feel-good movies on Netflix.
-Not only such movies have made us come out of our depressed state of mind, but many of these movies are also ever inspiring and uplifting in nature.
+Not only such movies have made us come out of our depressed state of mind, but many of these movies are also ever inspiring and uplifting.
 More often than not, most of the feel-good movies will have a strong female lead (which is also evident from the movies on this list) and it often appears that the female character is driving the movie – which is a good thing.

 28. No Reservations (2007)